Budget 2021 On Corporate Finance

 To Register please click here: https://app.firmway.in/register

-Financial year closure ensures that the accounts team is occupied with winding up their chef-d’oeuvre “Financials”, but the idea itself of obtaining manual #confirmations from debtors, creditors, banks proves out to be one of the culprits for undesirable hitches.
+Financial year closure ensures that the accounts team is occupied with winding up their chef d’oeuvre, “Financials.”
+However, the idea itself of obtaining manual #confirmations from debtors, creditors, and banks proves to be one of the culprits for undesirable hitches.
+The reason is that Firmway has, therefore, come up with a process that, consequently, has made the Balance Confirmations process easy.

-The story does not conclude at closure unless one has completed that one thing the whole world approves of – #‘Documentation’.
+The story doesn’t conclude at closure unless one has completed that one thing the whole world approves of: #‘Documentation’.

-In spite of hundreds of days of hard work, the manual process leaves rooms for errors, #frauds, etc.
+In spite of hundreds of days of hard work, the manual process leaves rooms for errors, fraud, etc.

-And by the time the whole cycle is about to complete; confirmations for the next quarter are at your doorstep awaiting actions
+And by the time the whole cycle is about to complete, confirmations for the next quarter already in awaiting actions.

 Are you facing similar problems?

-No need to be worried anymore, a young team of Chartered Accountants in support with senior professionals of the fraternity have come up with a unique software to streamline the entire process – “FIRMWAY” – Confirmations.
-Simplified.
+Not to worry anymore, a young team of chartered accountants, in support of senior professionals of the fraternity, has come up with unique software to streamline the entire process: “FIRMWAY”— Balance Confirmations were easy.

 FIRMWAY